sendgrid/docs/content/docs/ui/managing-contacts/segmenting-your-contacts.md

 <call-out>

 Twilio SendGrid checks for newly added or modified contacts who meet a segment's criteria on an hourly schedule.
-Only existing contacts who meet a segment's criteria will be included in the segment within 15 minutes.
+Only existing contacts who meet a segment's criteria will be included in the segment **searches** within 15 minutes.

 </call-out>